marcellodesales/mcp-registry-and-gateway-ui/README.md

 # MCP Gateway & Registry

 [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open standard protocol that allows AI Models to connect with external systems, tools, and data sources.
+Two important pain points for enterprises that this gateway and registry solution addresses are the following:

+- How do Agent developers know which MCP servers are accessible to them (typically enterprises would want to provide a curated list of MCP servers).
-A common problem that enterprises face while using MCP servers is that there is a need for a central point of access to a curated list of MCP servers and a catalog of such servers.
-This is the precise problem that this application provides a solution for by implementing an **MCP Gateway & Registry**.
+- Enterprises need a common access point (gateway) to provide governed access to a curated list of MCP servers.
+- How do Agent developers determine which MCP tools to provide to their Agents to accomplish the task they are designing their Agent for.
+There may be hundreds of MCP servers available enterprise wide, but developers need an MCP Registry to determine a list of relevant server and then identify specific tools of interest from the servers to add to their Agent.
+- When presented a task for which it does not have a relevant tool how does an Agent dynamically discover tools from the list of servers available to it and then use those tools as needed.

+The MCP Gateway and Registry provides a solution to all of these above mentioned pain points.
+The Registry provides both a visual interface to a list of MCP servers and the Gateway provides governed access to the MCP servers.
+Agent developers can programatically determine which tools they should add to their Agents and finally Agents themselves can discover (via the MCP Registry) tools that can help them accomplish a task and then execute those tools even though the tool was not a part of the Agent when the Agent was created.

 | Resource | Link |
 |----------|------|
 | **Demo Video** | [An open-source MCP Gateway and Registry](https://www.youtube.com/watch?v=o_Wich7AChk) |
 | **Medium Post** | [Taming the Chaos: How the MCP Gateway Centralizes Your AI Model's Tools](https://medium.com/@amiarora/taming-the-chaos-how-the-mcp-gateway-centralizes-your-ai-models-tools-3dde64fc9a59) |

+You can run the gateway and registry either on an Amazon EC2 instance or on Amazon EKS for production deployments.
+Jump to the [installation](#installation) section for EC2 installs and the

 ## Architecture